borisvanschooten/webcogs-ai-toolkit/README.md

 updatecogsinplace getUsers apps/test-inplace/backend/index.js
 ```

-#### updatecogsinplace VSCode extension
+### VSCode extension

 There is now a VSCode extension, which is a separate node package in the folder *vscode-extension/webcogs/*.
-This extension adds a codelens for each @cogs_func directive, allowing you to generate each function from the editor with a single click.
+This extension adds a codelens for each @cogs_func directive, and each target in a prompt buildfile, allowing you to generate each function and file from the editor with a single click.

 You can install it from the VSCode marketplace, or via a WSIX file.
 For more instructions, see *vscode-extension/webcogs/README.md*.